-Transit services in Scottsdale are provided by Scottsdale's trolley system and Valley Metro bus routes.
+Transit services in Scottsdale are provided by Scottsdale's trolley system and Valley Metro.

 Valley Metro, the Phoenix metro area’s regional public transit system, provides bus service to, through and from Scottsdale to and from other Valley communities.

 - View bus routes, schedules and maps

 - Plan your bus trip with Valley Metro's trip planner

 - Contact Valley Metro for trip planning assistance 602-253-5000, 602-251-2039 (TTY)

 Valley Metro bus routes - regional connections:

 - Route 56: Priest/McDowell